pragatipratishrutiswain/13-Porfolio-Projects/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 - Type Detection
 - Select option 3: "Never detect column types and headers for unstructured sources."

+# Method 1 - Incase of Multiple tables
 ## For Web as the Data Source, select
 - Get Data
 - Web